-Making tunes is not easy, and it will take a while before you perfect your sound and start liking what’s coming from your speakers.
-It takes time to get to know your DAW and hardware, to get familiar with musical structures, elements, frequencies, etc. You have to trust the process, no matter what.
+Making music is not easy, and it will take a while before you perfect your sound and start liking what’s coming from your speakers.
+It takes time to get to know your DAW and hardware, to get familiar with all the different elements it takes to make music.
+But you have to trust the process, no matter what.
 That doesn’t necessarily mean sitting locked up in your bedroom studio and whining about it.

-Hiring a co-producer might be a game-changer for those who haven’t yet developed enough skills to build a whole track on their own or are still too self-doubtful.
+Hiring a ghost producer might be a game-changer for those who haven’t yet developed enough skills to build a whole track on their own or are still too self-doubtful.

 … who is currently stuck on the Creative Block Island, for instance.
 We’ve all been there and thus are aware of

-how much of a shitty place this is, yet no one can tell how long your stay will last.
+how much of a shitty place it can be, yet no one can tell how long your stay will last.

 It gets worse when instead of having motivation and muse to create — you have an approaching deadline.
 The stress levels rise high, and one of the best things an artist could do just before the panic attack hits is to look for a refreshing point of view.

-Hiring a ghost producer is a vastly adopted approach across many industries and businesses, and it is slightly more popular outside the music industry than inside its realms.
+Hiring a ghost producer is a vastly adopted approach across many industries and businesses, and it is slightly more popular outside the music industry than inside.
 There has always been a need for original music content in all possible forms: from a short sound snippet for the radio to a memorable soundtrack — sounds and songs are constantly used in various productions everywhere.

 Consider the following scenario: you have already decided to spend money on a ghost produced track that meets your specific needs.
-You got the dollar yet have no idea where to begin the search for your future ghost.
+You got the dollar yet have no idea where to begin the search for your future collaborator.
 Several paths can lead you to your next big hit, and in this section, we will thoroughly consider each of these options.
-Read carefully, because we are about to lend you a hand in the tricky process of searching for a ghost producer, and find a suitable space where an encounter with the ghost composer of your dreams is possible.
+Read carefully, because we are about to lend you a hand in the tricky process of finding a ghost producer. , and find a suitable space where an encounter with the ghost composer of your dreams is possible.

-We will start by taking a closer look at the general freelancer platforms, such as Fiverr and Upwork, which are okay only if you are on a really tight budget and need the most affordable option in the shortest period.
+We will continue by taking a closer look at the general freelancer platforms, such as Fiverr and Upwork, which are useful to those on a really tight budget and need the most affordable option.